 According to the National Institutes of Health, one in four people over age 60 may be deficient in vitamin D — not only because our bodies becomes less efficient at producing and processing dietary vitamin D as we age, but also because we spend too little time outdoors, especially during the winter months, and so we may not absorb enough of the ultraviolet rays that our bodies use to make the vitamin.

 The result?
-Several recent research studies point to a host of potential health problems; Vitamin D, a fat-soluble vitamin, is essential as it aids calcium absorption to help us maintain strong bones; plays a role in cell growth and neuromuscular function; and combats inflammation, among other things.
+Several recent research studies point to a host of potential health problems.
+That’s because Vitamin D, a fat-soluble vitamin, is essential for many of our bodies’ functions: It aids calcium absorption to help us maintain strong bones; plays a role in cell growth and neuromuscular function; and combats inflammation, among other things.

 5 Reasons You Should Mind Your D

-- Lower diabetes risk Researchers at the University of California, San Diego School of Medicine have found a lower risk of developing type 1diabetes (insulin-dependent diabetes) among people with low blood levels of vitamin D compared to those with higher levels.
-The 2012 study suggests an optimal blood level of 25(OH)D of 50 ng/ml could cut the number of cases of type 1 diabetes in half; you’d need 4,000 IU a day to get to that level.
+- Lower diabetes risk: Researchers at the University of California, San Diego School of Medicine have found a lower risk of developing type 1 diabetes (insulin-dependent diabetes) among people with low blood levels of vitamin D compared to those with higher levels.
+The 2012 study suggests that an optimal blood level of 25(OH)D of 50 ng/ml could cut the number of cases of type 1 diabetes in half.
+You’d need 4,000 IU a day to get to that level.

-- Better moods Vitamin D may help stave off depression.
+- Better moods: Vitamin D may help stave off depression.
 In a six-year study of 12,600 people, higher vitamin D levels were associated with a significant decrease in depression, especially among people with a prior history.
-Screening for vitamin D levels in depressed patients and screening for depression in people with low vitamin might be helpful, suggests a statement by the lead author of the report in the January 2012 Mayo Clinic Proceedings.
+Screening for vitamin D levels in depressed patients and screening for depression in people with low vitamin might be helpful, the lead author of the report suggested.

 How Much Vitamin D Do We Need?